-Readers will recall that a few months ago, we reported that the Fed — yes, our very own central bank — was soliciting comments from the likes of you and me on how best to improve our system of payments here in the U.S.
+Readers will recall that a few months ago, we reported that the Fed — yes, our very own central bank — was soliciting comments from the likes of you and me on how best to improve our system of payments here in the U.S for faster retail payments.

 They wanted to hear from merchants, processors, bankers, and other, about what could be do to further bring the payment system here in the U.S. (and the way that payment system interacts with systems outside the U.S.) even further into the 21st century, in terms of speed, convenience, security, etc.